 Another way to show the quality of your customer experience is your Customer Satisfaction Score (CSAT).
 It indicates how satisfied a customer is with your particular product, transaction, or indication.
 You can survey your methods, but you can be more flexible than NPS surveys.
 There is no industry standard for the type of question you can ask, and you have more control over the scoring.
 The questions can be about a support ticket, the onboarding session for a new program, a sales process, or a specific feature.
 You can ask a customer to rank a product on a scale of 1-10, and anything scored over a six can be deemed “satisfied.”
 You can also feature questions where you have binary “yes/no” or Likert-style answers.

 For example, “How would you rate your experience with your…(ex: recent support requirement)?”
 Sample answers: “Very unsatisfied/unsatisfied/neutral/satisfied/very satisfied.”

 To calculate your CSAT scores, you should find the number of satisfied customers.
 One equation is: “# of customers who responded as ‘satisfied’ ÷ total # of respondents x 100%.”
 The ideal is 100%, or as close to it as possible, but there is no standard for what makes a good “score.”
 For example, you can decide that a score of 75 and above is a great score.
 A high CSAT score can mean that your organization provides high-quality products, services, and experiences to your customers.

-You can use both NPS and CSAT scores in tandem to improve how your customers interact with your brand.
+Since one is a longer term and the other is a shorter-term measure of customer retention and satisfaction, you can use both NPS and CSAT scores in tandem to improve how your customers interact with your brand.
 The more you learn from your customers and take steps to grow and improve, the more you can deliver a customer experience of the highest possible quality.